Water turning on for new cabins at Cape Conran

 • East and West Cape day visitor areas

-• Lookouts, walking trails and nature experiences
+• lookouts, walking trails and nature experiences.

 The campsite closures are necessary to keep visitors safe while we upgrade drinking water and wastewater systems.
 The works will involve:

-• Large machinery and equipment on site
+• large machinery and equipment on site

-• Installation of underground tanks and water pipes
+• installation of underground tanks and water pipes

-• Construction of supporting infrastructure
+• construction of supporting infrastructure.

 Please follow all safety signs when visiting during the works.
-Thank you in advance for your understanding.

 Other campgrounds remain open across East Gippsland